Step By Step: How Root Canal Therapy is Done; Skilled Lewisville, TX Restorative Dentist Explains

 Using specialized instruments, our dentist makes a small opening in the crown of the tooth, giving access to the root canal and pulp chamber for treatment.
 The diseased and dead pulp is carefully removed, and the canals are cleaned and disinfected with antiseptic and antibacterial solutions.

 Step 4: Shaping and Filling the Canals and Tooth

 After the canals are thoroughly cleaned, the dentist shapes them for filling.
 Using tiny instruments, the dentist shapes then fills the canals with a biocompatible filler material (usually a rubber-like material called gutta-percha), cleans the area again, and seals the canals.
-A temporary or permanent filling material is then placed to cover the access hole, and the dental dam is removed.
-If the tooth lacks structure to support the filling, the dentist may place a post in one of the canals to help retain it.
+Temporary or permanent filling material is then placed to cover the access hole, and the dental dam is removed.
+If the tooth lacks the structure to support the filling, the dentist may place a post in one of the canals to help retain it.